How to dispose of paint

 Can I throw latex paint in the trash?

-Yes, once it's fully dried (no liquid left).
-Most counties allow dried latex paint in regular trash; some require the lid be off so trash inspectors can see the can is solid.
-Never trash liquid paint — even latex.
+Yes, once it is fully dried (no liquid left).
+Most counties allow dried latex paint in regular trash.
+Some require the lid be off so trash inspectors can see the can is solid.
+Never trash liquid paint, even latex.

 Is oil-based paint hazardous waste?

 Yes.
 Federal EPA rules classify it as RCRA D001 ignitable hazardous waste.
-Take to a household-hazardous-waste (HHW) site or a PaintCare retailer in PaintCare states.
+Take it to a household-hazardous-waste (HHW) site, or to a PaintCare retailer in PaintCare states.
 Free for residents.

 What is PaintCare and where does it work?